esatgundogdu/.dotfiles/README.md

 ```

 ## Adding new config
-Add stow command to install script (specify target directory, you may ensure target directory with -n argument by running in simulation mode.)
+Add stow command to install script (specify target directory, you may ensure target directory with -nv argument by running in simulation mode.)